David Astle: Career

-Astle's cryptic crosswords, appearing under the name "DA" in The Age and The Sydney Morning Herald (for which he also writes the "Wordplay" section), have developed a large following which includes musician Holly Throsby and actor Geoffrey Rush.
-Rush called him "the Sergeant Pepper of cryptic crosswords".
+Astle's cryptic crosswords, appearing under the name "DA" in The Age and The Sydney Morning Herald (for which he also writes the "Wordplay" section), have developed a large following which includes musician Holly Throsby and actor Geoffrey Rush, who called him "the Sergeant Pepper of cryptic crosswords".
 In 2011, his portrait called "DA" painted by artist Amanda Marburg, was shortlisted for the Archibald Prize.

 Astle's 2013 book Cluetopia: The story of 100 years of the crossword celebrates the centenary of the crossword with a chapter for each year.
 Astle is a three times winner of the Banjo Paterson Writing Award.
 He won third prize in The Age Short Story Award in 1990 and his first novel, Marzipan Plan, was shortlisted for the Miles Franklin Award.
 In 2001 he won the James Joyce Suspended Sentence Award for short fiction.
 His play Cowboy Humour was part of the Short and Sweet play festival in 2008, which has previously featured Astle's plays including The Gentleman Had An Axe in 2007 and The Mercy Kitchen.

 Astle has taught journalism at RMIT University and in 2004 was awarded a DSC Teaching Award for best sessional teacher.
 In 2013, he helped create the word "phub" (a portmanteau of phone and snub), for when someone is ignored in favour of a mobile phone.

 Radio & Television

-In 2010 Astle was part of Letters and Numbers, an Australian reboot of the UK series Countdown.
+In 2010, Astle was part of Letters and Numbers, an Australian reboot of the UK series Countdown.
 Astle was the dictionary expert alongside host Richard Morecroft and maths expert Lily Serna.
 The show was produced by Shine Australia and ran for two seasons on SBS TV.

-From 2015 Astle was a fill-in host on ABC Radio Melbourne as well as a regular word expert on ABC TV's News Breakfast.
+From 2015, Astle was a fill-in host on ABC Radio Melbourne as well as a regular word expert on ABC TV's News Breakfast.

 In December 2019, Astle was appointed as host of the Evenings radio program on ABC Radio Melbourne and ABC Local Radio in Victoria replacing Lindy Burns.
 Throughout 2019 Astle filled in for Burns whilst she was on long service leave.

-In 2021 Celebrity Letters and Numbers was created with Astle returning as dictionary expert alongside Serna and new host Michael Hing.
+In 2021, Celebrity Letters and Numbers was created with Astle returning as dictionary expert alongside Serna and new host Michael Hing.
 The show is currently in its third season and has featured guests including Nakkaih Lui, Aaron Chen and Benjamin Law.